Oral Hygiene Tips for Seniors

 • Colgate Total is one of the best available fluoride toothpaste for seniors.

-• Colgate Total offers complete dental care to fight off bacteria, prevent tooth decay and improve enamel strength.
+• Colgate Total offers complete dental care to fight off bacteria, prevent tooth decay, and improve enamel strength.

 • It neutralizes odors and helps to prevent plaque buildup on your teeth.